 Adding battens to back of bunny wood

-The batten placement is determined by placing them over the traced DIY pallet bunny (pieced of scrap wood) starting at the bottom of the bunny to above the tip of the ears.
+I determine the batten placement by placing them over the traced DIY pallet bunny (pieced of scrap wood) from the bunny’s bottom to above the ears’ tip.

-Staple the battens in place being particularly careful not to place any over the cut lines.
-I like to trace the ear cut lines over the battens before taking it to the saw.
+Staple the battens in place, particularly careful not to place any over the cut lines.
+I like to trace the ear cut lines over the battens before taking them to the saw.

-The next step is cutting it out with a band saw, as a rule, I wear eye protection when operating woodworking tools.
+Next is cutting it out with a band saw; as a rule, I wear eye protection when operating woodworking tools.

-Note: I gathered up all the wood scraps, as a result, I have enough for another scrap wood project such as Easter eggs too.
+Note: I gathered up all the wood scraps; as a result, I have enough for another scrap wood project, such as Easter eggs.

-For the bottom or base of the bunny, I used a scrap wood 2 x 4 cut to 10″ then I marked the screw placement, to begin with, I drilled countersink holes for the screws.
+Then I used a scrap wood 2 x 4 cut to 10″ for the bunny’s bottom or base; then, I marked the screw placement.
+To begin with, I drilled countersink holes for the screws.

 Note: It is easier to paint the bunny before adding the stand.